DevotedHealth/godoc2ghmd/examples/http/README.md

     // called with the request's authority (such as "example.com"
     // or "example.com:1234") and the TLS connection.
 The function
     // must return a RoundTripper that then handles the request.
-    // If TLSNextProto is nil, HTTP/2 support is enabled automatically.
+    // If TLSNextProto is not nil, HTTP/2 support is not enabled
+    // automatically.
     TLSNextProto map[string]func(authority string, c *tls.Conn) RoundTripper

+    // ProxyConnectHeader optionally specifies headers to send to
+    // proxies during CONNECT requests.
+    ProxyConnectHeader Header

     // MaxResponseHeaderBytes specifies a limit on how many
     // response bytes are allowed in the server's response